kitao/divsugar/docs/Vector.md

 Returns the inner product of this vector and the vector `vec`.

 ### `(DivSugar.Vector) cross(vec)`
-Computes the outer product of this vector and the vector `vec`, and sets to this vector.
+Sets the outer product of this vector and the vector `vec` to this vector.
 This method is chainable.

 ### `(DivSugar.Vector) normalize()`